 To be eligible for a super co-contribution from the government, generally you must:

-- make an after-tax contribution to your super fund
+- make an after-tax contribution to your super fund, which you don’t claim a tax deduction for

 - lodge your annual tax return